keunlee/istio-knative-starter-workbench/README.md

 In addition to setup, this workbench also details various examples to demonstrate the usage of Istio and Knative

-# Local Infrastructure using K3D
+# I. Local Infrastructure using K3D

 ## [Preparing the Cluster - Local Infrastructure](docs/LOCAL_SETUP.md)